intel-analytics/BigDL-2.x/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 *  ##### Prepare the Data

-  To train a model with ppml in analytics zoo and bigdl, you need to prepare the data first.
+  To train a model with ppml in bigdl, you need to prepare the data first.
 The Docker image is taking lenet and mnist as example.You can download the MNIST Data from [here](http://yann.lecun.com/exdb/mnist/).
 Unzip all the files and put them in one folder(e.g. mnist).

   There are four files. **train-images-idx3-ubyte** contains train images, **train-labels-idx1-ubyte** is train label file, **t10k-images-idx3-ubyte** has validation images and **t10k-labels-idx1-ubyte** contains validation labels.
 For more detail, please refer to the download page.